 Even the best ingredients can be ruined with bad technique or an unfortunate recipe.
 There are many foods I will ordinarily turn down, like mussels, octopus, mushrooms, okra…and the list goes on…but if a great chef is making them, I reconsider my dislikes, because, I’ve been surprised many times.

 So, I took home that stalk of Brussels sprouts and gave them a makeover.

 What I learned was that Brussels sprouts are best when they are barely cooked.
 Cook them too long and you have sad, dull, grey veggies.
-But just a quick stir fry and you have an amazing sidekick of a dish!
+But quickly pan fried brussel sprouts are an amazing sidekick of a dish!

 This recipe is one we make a lot in the winter months.
 It is so fast, because it has so few ingredients, but also because you really don’t need a recipe.
 The secret is slicing the Brussels sprouts so they cook uniformly and using high heat.
 You want them to brown on the edges while retaining their vibrant green color.
 A sprinkle of lemon zest, a handful of pinenuts, generous helping of parmesan, some salt and pepper…delicious, easy, fast.